Instructions for Authors

 - Submission.
 Papers should be submitted electronically.
 By way of exception, they can also be submitted via email to the following address: firstname.lastname@example.org

 - Language.
 Papers should be clear, concise, well organized, and written in English, with correct spelling and good sentence structure.
-Authors are responsible for the use of correct English, although the editors and the referees are kindly asked to help in language editing of the manuscript if necessary.
+Authors are responsible for the use of correct English.

 - Manuscript.
 The cover page should contain the following: title of the paper, name(s) of author(s) and main affiliations, and an abstract, complemented by JEL classification numbers and keywords.
 Acknowledgments and information on grants received should be presented at the end of the text.
 Footnotes in the paper should be numbered consecutively.
 If possible, please use the LaTeX template for discussion papers to prepare your manuscript: http://www.economics-ejournal.org/templates/EconEJ.LaTeX_DP_1.6.zip/view.